 - Re-enter Drury University and successfully complete at least a minimum of 6 hours with a minimum GPA of 2.0 in each course.

 - Prior to completion of the second semester of re-entry to Drury, complete an application for admission to Drury University and apply for Academic Forgiveness.
 As part of this application, write a maximum 250-word essay explaining why, academically, you are now prepared to perform successfully at the college level.
-Applications submitted by Day College students will be reviewed by Drury University’s Academic Affairs Committee.
-Applications submitted by CCPS students will be reviewed by Drury University’s CCPS Admissions Committee.
-These committees have full authority to accept or deny application for Drury University’s Academic Forgiveness Policy.
+Applications should be submitted to the University Registrar.